codebar/tutorials/html/lesson3/tutorial.md

 ### Required files

-Download the files required to begin working through the tutorial from [here](assets/lesson3.zip)
+Download the files required to begin working through the tutorial from from [here](https://gist.github.com/despo/7328342/download) or for Windows users if you are having trouble extracing, you can use this [link](assets/lesson3.zip)

 ### Development Tools - Inspectors